rach7777/monax-may/components/erisdb.md

 ## Virtual Machine

-eris:db comes with a built to specification ethereum virtual machine.
-It runs any contract which has been compiled with the eris:compilers or any of ethereum's compilers.
+eris:db comes with a built-to-specification Ethereum Virtual Machine.
+It runs any contract which has been compiled with the eris:compilers or any of Ethereum's compilers.

 ## Permission Layer

+Permissioning your blockchains is more than simply running them behind a gated VPN if one is running eris:db.

 eris:db comes with a capabilities-based, evolvable permissioning layer - the first of its kind on the market, and by far, still the most sophisticated.

-Permissioning your blockchains is more than simply running them behind a gated VPN if one is running eris:db.

 ## Best of All